 - half & half - real cream flavor

 1 - Peel and dice the peaches, then place them in a bowl.
 Mash with a fork and leave some pulp so there will be fruit in the finished product.
 Stir well, then place in the refrigerator while making the rest of the recipe.

 2 - In the freezer bowl container of your ice cream maker, add the sweetened condensed milk, instant pudding and evaporated milk.
 Whisk until smooth.
 Add the fruit from the refrigerator and half & half, then whisk again.

 3 - Place the container in the ice cream maker and put the lid on.
 Pack the outside with rock salt and ice in layers until it reaches the top.
 Follow the directions included with your ice cream maker for best results.

 4 - Turn the ice cream maker on and let it work it's magic.
 When the churning stops, remove the container.

 5 - If the ice cream is solid enough, it can be eaten right away.
 If it needs to freeze longer, put it in a plastic container and process in the freezer for a few hours until solid.

 Every summer, I'm chomping at the bit until the freestone peaches make their way up the mountain from South Carolina to our farmer's market.
 In my opinion, there's nothing like a freestone peach.
 They're sweeter, juicier, and just plain yummier.

-Freestone peaches are easy to eat and slice because they break away from the pit without any fuss.
-In contrast, a clingstone peach hangs on to the pit which makes it harder to work with if you’re peeling a lot of peaches.
+Freestones are easy to eat and slice because they break away from the pit without any fuss.
+In contrast, a clingstone hangs on to the pit which makes it harder to work with if you're peeling lots of fruit.

-Although you can find freestone peaches throughout the states, they are most popular in South Carolina and Georgia.
-In fact, you’ll often see some produce marketed as ‘Georgia Peaches’ in the grocery stores.
+You can find freestones throughout the states, but they're most popular in South Carolina and Georgia.
+In fact, you'll often see some produce marketed as 'Georgia Peaches' in the grocery stores.
 Always ask before you buy if you are looking specifically for freestones.